alienskaterrr/dms1-bloggg/posts/week_eight.md

 find myself having to go back and erase, only to notice that there are odd chunks and bumps left from the eraser too.
 I will of course have to workshop this and perhaps watch some videos or practice in a separate scene to help develop/refine my skill.

+I have included screenshots of my work so far below.
+Ignore my hideously unorganised hierarchy.